dbmi-bgm/magma/docs/meta-workflow.rst

               #     or argument_name if source_argument_name is missing
               #   First will try to match to argument in meta-worfklow-run specific input
               #     if no match is found will try to match to meta-workflow default argument
-              "source": "", # step that is source "source_argument_name": "",
+              "source": <str>, # step that is source "source_argument_name": <str>,

               # Input dimension
-              #   These are optional fields that can be used to change input argument dimension
+              #   These are optional fields to specify input argument dimensions to use
+              #     when creating the meta-worfklow-run or step specific inputs
+              "scatter": <int>, # input argument dimension to use to scatter the step
+                                #   !!! this will create multiple shards in the meta-worfklow-run structure !!!
+                                #   the same dimension will be used to subset the input argument when creating the step specific input
-              "scatter": 2, # dimension to scatter list argument if any "gather": 1, # increment for input argument dimension if previous steps were scattered "extra_dimension": 1, # additional increment for input dimension on top of gather
+              "gather": <int>, # increment for input argument dimension when gathering from previous steps
+                               #   !!! this will collate multiple shards in the meta-worfklow-run structure !!!
+                               #   the same increment in dimension will be used when creating the step specific input
+              "input_dimension": <int>, # additional dimension used to subset the input argument when creating the step specific input
+                                        #   this will be applied on top of scatter, if any, and will only affect the step specific input
+                                        #   !!! this will not affect scatter dimension in building the meta-worfklow-run structure !!!
+              "extra_dimension": <int>, # additional increment to dimension used when creating the step specific input
+                                        #   this will be applied on top of gather, if any, and will only affect the step specific input
+                                        #   !!! this will not affect gather dimension in building the meta-worfklow-run structure !!!
               # These are optional fields
               #   It is possible to skip these fields or add custom ones
-              "mount": True,
+              "mount": <bool>,
               "rename": "formula:<parameter_name>",
                     #  !!! formula:<parameter_name> can be used to
                     #    specify a parameter name that need to be matched
                     #    to parameter argument in meta-worfklow-run specific input
                     #    and the value replaced !!!
-              "unzip": ""
+              "unzip": <str>
             },

             # Structure for a parameter argument
             {
               # These are necessary fields
-              "argument_name": "",
+              "argument_name": <str>,
               "argument_type": "parameter",

               # These are optional fields